garvitkhera/office-absence-notification/README.md

-# 🔑 Park Agility Office Key Tracker
+# Park Agility Office Presence Tracker

-A web app that alerts employees when no key bearers will be in the office.
+A web app to track employee office presence and alert when no key bearers are available.

-## The Problem

-If everyone who has office keys is absent on the same day, other employees get locked out.

-## The Solution

-Key bearers mark their absence dates in the app.
-When **all** key bearers mark the same date as absent, an automatic email alert is sent to all employees.

 ## Features

+- **Employee Management** - All employees tracked in database with "Has Key" status
-- **Usual Weekly Pattern** - Set your regular days in/out of office (auto-populates absences)
+- **Usual Weekly Pattern** - Set regular days in/out of office (auto-populates absences)
-- **Quick date selection** - Today, Tomorrow, or calendar picker
+- **Quick Absence Marking** - Today, Tomorrow, or calendar picker
-- **2-Week Overview** - See all key bearers' availability for current and next week
+- **2-Week Overview** - See all employees' availability with key holder indicators
 - **Smart Email Alerts**:
-  - "No key bearers available" when all mark absent
+  - "No key bearers available" when all key holders mark absent
-  - "Change of plans" when someone becomes available after an alert was sent
+  - "Change of plans" when someone becomes available after alert was sent
-- **Confirmation Popups** - Before any email is triggered
+- **Confirmation Popups** - Before any email-triggering action
+- **Sydney Timezone** - Auto-handles daylight savings
-- **Auto-sync** - Populates next month's absences on the 25th, cleans up old data on the 5th
+- **Auto-sync** - Populates next month on 25th, cleans up old data on 5th

 ## Tech Stack